JabberSPAM/jabber-spam-fighting-manifesto/Freedom-and-Anonymity.md

 [silently dropped](https://github.com/processone/ejabberd/issues/2197).

-If we, the server operators, don't solve the spam problem for our non-nerd users, they will simply move away to a different chat platform.
-And we will have nobody but us to blame if they end up on Facebook Messenger, WhatsApp or Telegram.
+If we, the server operators, don't solve the spam problem for our non-nerd users, they will simply move away to a different (proprietary) chat platform.

-If we don't want the Jabber network to lose users even faster than it is already, we must take measures now.
-Server-based spam detection and rejection is such a measure, and it can be implemented with comparably low overhead, and improved by cooperation between server operators.
+Users don't want to be bothered by spam, and server-based spam detection and rejection can be implemented with comparably low overhead, and improved by cooperation between server operators.

 ### Blocking Servers